 Castor oil therapy has been used for centuries for helping with healing issues in the body and more specifically the reproductive system.
 By applying these packs externally, positive benefits have been found.
 A Castor Oil Pack is a cloth soaked in castor oil which is placed on the skin to enhance circulation and promote healing of the tissues and organs underneath the skin.
 Castor oil therapy assists fallopian tubes by helping to soften the tissues and increase circulation to the area.

 Castor Oil packs promote healing to the reproductive system by stimulating circulation and triggering the lymphatic system.
 The lymphatic system is responsible for removing metabolic waste, old diseased cells and tissues.
 This is very important, especially if blocked fallopian tubes may have been caused by ectopic pregnancy, sexually transmitted disease (STD), infection from past surgery, endometriosis, uterine fibroids, ovarian cysts or PID.

-Castor oil is one of the only ways to stimulate the lymphatic system to move.
-The lymphatic system relies on us to get it to move.
-The heart runs our circulatory system, but exercise, dry brushing, some herbs and Castor Oil are some of the only ways to get the lymph to move.
+Castor oil is one of the only ways to stimulate the lymphatic system.
+Within the lymphatic system is a fluid called lymph and this system relies on us to get it to move.
+The heart runs our circulatory system, but the lymphatic system doesn’t have a pump like the circulatory system has in the heart.
+Exercise, dry brushing, some herbs and Castor Oil are some of the only ways to get the lymph to move.
 Castor Oil Packs heal underlying tissues very well, when used consistently over time.
-This therapy works great in conjunction with any type of fertility or abdominal massage therapy including Self Fertility Massage™.
+This therapy works great in conjunction with any type of fertility or abdominal massage therapy including Self Fertility Massage.